 How Much ACV Works?

 From the vinegar weight loss research, it appears 1/2 tablespoon to 2 tablespoons per day is all you need.
-I would not use much more than this.
+Drinking more than this is not needed.
 See the side effects section below for why.
-I know apple cider vinegar can be tough to swallow (literally) so feel free to add it to yogurt or smoothies.
+Because of the taste, feel free to add it to yogurt or smoothies.

 ACV: Filtered vs. Unfiltered